Azure-Samples/spark-on-aks-benchmark/benchmark/README.md

 ## Execution results

-You can capture extract the query executive time using the pod logs or the output folder location
+You can capture the query execution time using the pod logs or the output folder location.

   - Use Azure Storage Explorer [download here](https://azure.microsoft.com/en-us/features/storage-explorer/) to check execution results in ADLS Gen2 storage
   - Checking container logs
     ```
     kubectl logs <driver pod name>